Bayer settles thousands of U.S. Roundup cases with trial attorneys

 Sept 15 (Reuters) - Bayer AG BAYGn.DE has settled thousands of U.S. Roundup weed killer lawsuits as part of an $11 billion settlement, reaching deals with the only lawyers who took cases to trial over allegations the herbicide caused cancer.

-In letters filed with U.S. District Court in San Francisco late on Monday, three lawyers said they had reached binding settlements of their cases.
+In letters filed with U.S. District Court in San Francisco late on Monday, three lawyers said they had reached binding settlements.

-The settlements covered 15,000 lawsuits, according to an attorney familiar with the talks.
+The agreements covered 15,000 lawsuits, according to attorneys familiar with the talks, bringing the resolved cases to about 45,000.
 Bayer has estimated it faces 125,000 filed and unfiled claims over Roundup.

+“We indicated last week that we were accelerating efforts to finalize and implement current settlements and our progress is consistent with our commitment to pursue a holistic settlement to the Roundup litigation," Bayer said in a statement.

+The letters from Brent Wisner, Jennifer Moore and Aimee Wagstaff, who took cases to trial, did not disclose settlement terms.

 In August, Bayer's stock fell 3% after it said there were "bumps" in talks to seal the $11 billion settlement of the Roundup cases and the judge overseeing the case, Vince Chhabria, threatened to restart the litigation.